Data

 mol.energy_gradients = np.array(...)

-A bit more complicated are properties corresponding to different electronic states.
+A bit more complicated are properties corresponding to different electronic states (see a dedicated tutorial on excited-state data format).
 They are stored in molecule.electronic_states

 which is a list of molecule